 Two nearly universal experiences make Radical Candor unnatural.
 One, most people have been told since they learned to talk some version of “if you don’t have anything nice to say, don’t say it at all.”
 When they become a boss, the very thing they have been taught not to do since they were 18 months old is suddenly their job.

 Furthermore, most people, since they got their first job, have been told to be “professional.”
 Too often, that’s code for leaving your humanity at home.
-But to give praise and criticism effectively, you have to Care Personally.
+But to build strong relationships, you have to Care Personally.
 You have to bring your whole self to work.

 Making the unnatural feel more natural